By Tim Lambert

 Although Brighton continued to flourish as a seaside resort in the late 20th century West Pier closed in 1975.
 However, the Brighton Centre, which is used for conferences, was opened in 1977 and a marina opened at Black Rock in 1978.
 Then in 1987, Brighton was hit by a great storm.
 The storm felled many elm trees on the Level.

 In the 21st century, Brighton continued to thrive.
-In 2000 Brighton and Hove was made a city.
+In 2000 Brighton and Hove were made a city.
 Then a new library, The Jubilee Library, opened in 2005.
-Also in 2005, Brighton Police Cells Museum opened.
+Also in 2005, Old Police Cells Museum opened.